 Finding the Right Chiropractor

 According to the American Pregnancy Association, there are some chiropractors who specialize in pregnant clients, from prenatal to postnatal care.
-The certifications include the following: “DACCP – Diplomate with ICPA reflecting highest level of advanced training, CACCP – Certified with the ICPA reflecting advanced training, Member of ICPA reflecting special interest, and Webster Certified – trained to work specifically with pelvic balance in pregnancy”.2 The ICPA refers to the International Chiropractic Pediatric Association whose “curriculum offers techniques and protocols of care for children and pregnant women”.3
+The certifications include the following: “DACCP – Diplomate with ICPA reflecting highest level of advanced training, CACCP – Certified with the ICPA reflecting advanced training, Member of ICPA reflecting special interest, and Webster Certified – trained to work specifically with pelvic balance in pregnancy”.5 The ICPA refers to the International Chiropractic Pediatric Association whose “curriculum offers techniques and protocols of care for children and pregnant women”.6 It is important to try different styles of chiropractic care to find the best doctor for long-term care and benefits.

 Bottom Line Recommendation